IQSS/Zelig/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Windows users may get the error that R has run out of memory.
 If you've installed more memory on your machine, you may have to reinstall R in order to take advantage of the additional capacity.

 You may also set the amount of available memory manually.
 Close R, then right-click on your R program icon (the icon on your desktop or in your programs directory).
 Select “Properties”, and then select the “Shortcut” tab.
-Look for the “Target” field and after the closing quotes around the location of the R executible, add
+Look for the “Target” field and after the closing quotes around the location of the R executable, add

 .. sourcecode:: r